 Hyperkalemia Treatment

-In order to determine how to treat hyperkalemia, it is important that you first identify the cause of it in yourself.
+To determine how to treat hyperkalemia, it is important that you first identify the cause of it in yourself.
 Getting advice from a licensed medical physician is the best way to determine your treatments.

 Diet Change